Advise Me

 • Get them measured.
 Many girl’s bra styles don’t have cup sizes, because young girls aren’t fully developed yet.
 To measure them properly, use a tape measurer and measure around the rib cage, just under their chest.
 Check out this helpful guide for more tips to choose the right bra.

 • Watch the padding.
 Most girls who are beginning to develop don’t need padding.
-You want your daughter to be comfortable and confident in her own skin, which doesn’t mean any of that added fluff.
+You want your daughter to be confident and comfortable in her own skin, which doesn’t mean any of that added fluff.

 • Buy different styles.
 If your daughter plays sports or dances, she may need a different style of training bra depending on the activity.
 Find a couple different options, maybe some for school and another for play.